Central African Republic

-Signatory the Central African Republic has pledged to ratify the convention, but has not yet done so.
+Signatory the Central African Republic has pledged to ratify the Convention on Cluster Munitions, but has not yet done so.
 It last participated in a meeting of the convention in 2014.
-The Central African Republic voted in favor of a key United Nations (UN) resolution promoting universalization of the convention in December 2020.
+The Central African Republic voted in favor of the annual United Nations (UN) resolution promoting universalization of the convention in December 2021.

-According to the Central African Republic, it has never used, produced, or exported cluster munitions and its stockpiled cluster munitions have been destroyed.
+The Central African Republic has stated that it has never used, produced, or exported cluster munitions, and that its stockpiled cluster munitions have been destroyed.

 The Central African Republicsigned the Convention on Cluster Munitions on 3 December 2008.

-The status of ratification is not known.
+The current status of its ratification is not known.
 Previously, in 2013, government representatives said that internal armed conflict was delaying ratification of the convention.
-Prior to 2013, officials said that the ratification was pending.
+Prior to 2013, officials reported that the ratification was pending.

 The Central African Republic participated in a regional meeting of the diplomatic Oslo Process that created the convention, in Kampala, Uganda in September 2008.
 It signed the convention in Oslo in December 2008.

 The Central African Republic participated in meetings of the convention until 2014.
-It was invited to, but did not attend, the convention’s Second Review Conference held virtually in November 2020.
+It was invited to, but did not attend, the Second Review Conference held in November 2020 and September 2021.

 The Central African Republic is a State Party to the Mine Ban Treaty.
 It is not party to the Convention on Conventional Weapons (CCW).